 You get the point.
 For fun's sake, I'd encourage you to time yourself for 30 seconds and see just how many solutions you can find right where you are.
 Our capacity to solve problems gets expressed through building, creating, and innovating.
-So that begs the question: what's the problem?
+So that raises the question: what's the problem?

 It's just that we too frequently rely on this way of being and apply it in situations and circumstances where it doesn't really work for us.
 For example, I often find myself trying to solve for emotions and thoughts that I don't want to have.
 Maybe I'll hear my inner voice pop up and say, "You're really not trying hard enough.
 You've got no business doing what you love.
 You're just not worthy of that."
 Cue worry, stress, self-doubt.
 In response, I do any number of things — scroll through Instagram to distract myself, have a drink at the end of a long day, or collect mental notes and ramp up for an internal debate to disprove my mind (you can imagine how fun it is, can't you?
 My mind gathering evidence to argue with itself).

 To be clear, I'm not criticizing these behaviors.
 I do all of them.
 I just want to be honest with myself and you in acknowledging that they're all part of this problem-solving mentality that's often front and center in our daily lives.
 And while each response to my nagging thought is different in approach, they all have the same purpose — to get rid of that thought and the accompanying feelings.

 We've discussed this problem-solving mode of mind at length, the one that we use daily to work out simple math, to design complex business strategies, and to make our lives more comfortable and convenient.
 Thankfully, when it comes to working with our difficult thoughts and emotions, there's another mode of mind; one that's fundamentally not about solving.